2040 Official Community Plan

 Policy 5.5.2.
 Urban Forest Canopy.

-Encourage the installation of street trees in Core Area streetscape improvement projects, recognizing the critical role they play in pedestrian comfort, cooling of the urban heat island, habitat for local animal species and beautification of the public realm.
-Protect existing mature trees where possible.
+Recognize the critical role tree canopy cover plays in pedestrian comfort, cooling of the urban heat island, habitat for local animal species and beautification of the public realm.
+Encourage the integration of trees in Core Area streetscape improvement projects and on private property with adequate growing medium, while protecting existing mature trees where possible.

 Objective 5.6.
 Focus large format commercial along the Highway 97 corridor.